 • Agree to work full-time on the business, while receiving financial assistance.

-• A relatively new business may apply for assistance.
+• A relatively new business or start-up may apply for assistance.

 • The business may be seasonal, in nature.
 However, the participant must demonstrate that they are devoting their efforts, full-time, to the business.